Corasinth/sec-scripts/README.md

 To run this script, you need to first install [Node](https://nodejs.org/en/download).
 Then, download and extract this zipfile.

 You then need to ensure that the folder containing this script holds a file called `database.csv`.
 This file must contain comma seperated values, with escaped strings held in quotes.
-The data must contain at least three columns, the first two of which are the name of the issuing company and the company's CUSIP number (in full).
-The file must have a header row.
+The data is assumed to have a particular set of headers—the first four specifically must be `ISSUER,CUSIP,COUNTRY,ISIN`.
 Failure of any of these conditions will result in an error or incorrect output.

 Open a terminal window in the folder that contains this script.
 You can do that by opening any terminal, like Powershell or Command Prompt, and navigating to this folder using the `cd` command.
 For example, this command will take you to your Desktop:
 ```shell